-A successful migration to Microsoft Intune starts with a solid plan that factors in your current mobile device management (MDM) environment, business goals, and technical requirements.
-Additionally, you need to include the key stakeholders who will support and collaborate with your migration plan.
+A successful adoption or migration to Microsoft Intune starts with a plan.
+This plan depends on your current mobile device management (MDM) environment, business goals, and technical requirements.
+Additionally, you need to include the key stakeholders who will support and collaborate with your plan.

 Before you begin

 Your Intune deployment might be different from a previous MDM deployment.
 Intune uses identity-driven access control.
 It doesn't require a network proxy to access organization data from devices outside your network.

 These guides assume you've evaluated Intune in a proof of concept (PoC) environment, and decided to use it as the MDM solution in your organization.
 You're familiar with Intune and its features.

 Planning and deployment guides